 Here are three things to consider in order to choose the right whistleblower attorney for your case:

 - Choose someone who has previously worked on a number of whistleblower cases, either on behalf of whistleblowers or in government.

 - Because there are many different types of whistleblower cases, carefully consider the type of experience the attorney has, and ask if the attorney has handled cases similar to yours.

-An experienced attorney will be able to tell you if your case has the potential to interest the government straight away.
-They will also advise you on how to make your case stronger and improve your chances of governmental support, and will tell you if they believe it will be hard to gain this support.
-This is the type of counsel you should seek.
+Expertise is closely tied to experience.
+An experienced attorney will be able to tell you quickly if your case has the potential to interest the government.
+The attorney then will advise you on how to make your case stronger and improve the chances of the government taking over the case and pursuing it through a recovery.

-Resources for a Whistleblower Case
+Resources to Handle a Whistleblower Case